Our mission

 How our program works in schools

 • Teaching tools are workbooks, textbooks, research and quizzes on the dedicated webpage.
+We prefer students have access to laptops during each SIF class.

 • Perfect weekly school attendance and improvements in mathematics and reading grades enables students to “earn” SIF dollars used to purchase publicly-traded company stocks.

 • The potential earnings are $80 a year.
+The largest student portfolio on record that was transferred was $780.

 • Investments accumulate during three years.
 When ‘graduating’ from middle school, students continue tracking their portfolios on-line and can make stock trades once a year.